Sale!

 KPV Peptide

-Alpha melanocyte stimulating hormones (a-MSH) is a melanocyte stimulating hormone, or melanotropin. a-MSH is an endogenous peptide hormone, composed of 13 amino acids, and considered to play a role in metabolic function, as well as other biological processes.
-Scientists were able to isolate a fragment of this protein hormone and identify its biological action, naming it KPV peptide.
-KPV is composed of three amino acids namely Lysine, Proline, and Valine.(1) This peptide is a C-terminal fragment of the a-MSH protein hormone, which is considered to be the primary amino acid sequence in the hormone that is responsible for its properties.(2)
+Alpha melanocyte-stimulating hormone (a-MSH) is also classified as a melanotropin. a-MSH is an endogenous peptide hormone, composed of 13 amino acids, and considered to play a role in metabolic function, as well as other biological processes.
+Scientists isolated a fragment of this protein hormone and identified its potential biological action, naming it KPV peptide.
+KPV comprises three amino acids: Lysine, Proline, and Valine.(1) This peptide is a C-terminal fragment of the a-MSH protein hormone, which is considered the primary amino acid sequence in the hormone responsible for its properties.(2)

-A study(2) was published in 1989 explaining how the tripeptide was isolated and how its biological potential was determined.
-Upon discovering that the COOH terminal peptide in the a-MSH hormone is the primary amino acid messenger sequence, scientists conducted preliminary research to determine if KPV might prevent excessive increase in vasopermeability and excessive swelling of blood vessels.
-As a part of the study, scientists isolated KPV peptide and presented it to experimental mice to determine its potential to mitigate swelling in their ears.
-After completion of study, it was reported by the researchers that the isolated fragment appeared to inhibit the swelling.
+A study(2) was published in 1989 explaining how the tripeptide was isolated and its biological potential determined.
+Upon discovering that the COOH terminal peptide in the a-MSH hormone is the primary amino acid messenger sequence, scientists conducted preliminary research to determine if KPV might prevent an excessive increase in vasopermeability and excessive swelling of blood vessels.
+As a part of the study, scientists isolated the KPV peptide and presented it to experimental mice to determine its potential to mitigate swelling in their ears.
+After the completion of the study, the researchers reported that the isolated fragment appeared to have inhibited the swelling.
 KPV's potential anti-inflammatory action may be induced by inactivating the inflammatory pathways.(3) It may also possibly inhibit the synthesis and release of the pro-inflammatory cytokine cells in intestinal and immune cells.

 Research and Clinical Studies